D1scoDancer/druzhcom/README.md

-# druzhcom_hw2
+# druzhcom_hw3
-Implementing ERC-20, ERC-721, ERC-1155 for fun and for homework
+Using web3.js for a simple contract